Konger6/CS240SI/binaryFile/warehouse_instructions.md

 Read and display items to ensure data integrity.

 6. Compile and Test
-Compile with: gcc warehouse.c -o warehouse -Wall -std=c99.
-Run your program to verify correct functionality.
+Compile with: gcc  -Wall -std=c99 -o warehouse  warehouse.c Run your program to verify correct functionality.

 Additional Notes
 Use assert() to validate assumptions, such as ensuring file opening operations succeed.
 Be mindful of MAX_WAREHOUSE_SIZE when adding items, to prevent exceeding warehouse capacity.